 The impact on family members is one of the biggest reasons people purchase Long-Term Care Insurance.
 There is a tremendous physical, emotional, and financial burden that family members face when they become a caregiver for a parent.

 "We need to make it easier for people to get Long-Term Care Insurance.
 We need to make it easier for them to pay for their premiums."former presidential candidate Sen. Amy Klobuchar (D-MN)

 Klobuchar had called for tax credits for family caregivers, better wages for professional caregivers, and well as tax incentives for Long-Term Care Insurance.
 These ideas have been embraced on a bipartisan basis

-The Trump administration has also looked at various ways to add tax incentives for Long-Term Care Insurance.
+The Trump administration had also looked at various ways to add tax incentives for Long-Term Care Insurance.
+President Joe Biden is also supportive of additional tax benefits for Long-Term Care Insurance.

 Many American families face the problem of long-term care, and the numbers continue to grow.
 A 2019 study by the AARP Public Policy Institute says 41 million Americans are providing care services to an elderly family member without pay.
 An estimated 16 hours a week of work on top of their own jobs and families placing strain on these caregivers.

 Policies Pay for Care at Home.
 Many Options Available

-Long-Term Care Insurance provides the resources to pay for quality care either at home or a facility.
+Long-Term Care Insurance provides the resources to pay for quality care either at home or at a facility.
 With benefits from a policy, this gives the family the extra time to be family.

 There are many different options available when considering Long-Term Care Insurance.
 If a person purchases a policy in their 40s or 50s, they can enjoy lower premiums and even qualify for preferred health discounts.